 Category 3: Combination of Qualities in Category 1 & 2

 Questions?
 Contact CEF Executive Director Amy O’Meara: amy[at]corporateecoforum[dot]com

 About C.K.
 Prahalad

 C.K.
 Prahalad was the Paul and Ruth McCracken Distinguished University Professor at the Ross School of Business, University of Michigan specializing in corporate strategy.
-After decades of interaction with Global 500 CEOs as one of the world’s most well-respected management strategists, C.K.’s passing brought an abrupt end to what would surely have been a successful mission to innovatively expand sustainability agendas in boardrooms and executive suites across the globe.
-C.K. was also a founding member of the CEF Advisory Board and an active participant in the CEF Annual Meetings.
+One of the world’s most respected management strategists and advisor to numerous Global 500 CEOs, C.K. was named number one in the Thinkers50 poll conducted by Suntop media and the Times of London.
+C.K. was a founding member of the CEF Advisory Board.
 With Ram Nidumolu and M.R.
 Rangaswami, C.K. authored a 2009 Harvard Business Review cover story, “Why Sustainability is Now the Key Driver of Innovation.”
 C.K. authored or co-authored many best-selling business books, including Multinational Mission: Balancing Local Demands and Global Vision (1987), Competing for the Future (1994), The Future of Competition: Co-Creating Unique Value with Customers (2004), and The Fortune at the Bottom of the Pyramid: Eradicating Poverty through Profit (2004).
-A prominent world-class figure, C.K. was named number one in the Thinkers50 (the most influential thinkers in management alive today) poll conducted by Suntop media and the Times of London.
-He was consulted by the top management of many of the world’s foremost companies.
 C.K. served on the Board of Directors of Pearson Plc, Teradata Corporation, Hindustan Unilever Limited, TVS Capital and the World Resources Institute.